 Proper Christian Conduct

-- Now brothers, we ask you to *notice the men who toil among you, and who lead you in the Lord, and who admonish you;
+- Now brothers, we ask you to *notice the men toiling among you, and leading you in the Lord, and admonishing you;

-- See that no one repaid anyone evil for in exchange evil, but always pursue good to one another and to all.
+- See that no one repays anyone evil in exchange for evil, but always pursue good to one another and to all.

 - Rejoice always.